|Signs of aging in cats Medical conditions senior cats are prone to Feeding a senior cat Other special needs Monitoring your cat Saying goodbye|

 Place litter trays and food bowls in an easily accessed area which doesn’t require any climbing or jumping.
 If your cat has been going to the toilet outside, consider providing it with an indoor litter tray.

-Bedding – Cats are less tolerance of cold and a warm bed, slightly raised off the floor, and in a draft free spot will be greatly appreciated by your senior cat.
+Bedding – Cats are less tolerant of cold and a warm bed, slightly raised off the floor, and in a draught-free spot will be greatly appreciated by your senior cat.
 In the warmer months, make sure your cat is able to find a cool spot to sleep.

 Mental stimulation – Just as physical exercise is important to the senior cat so is mental stimulation.